-My research considers the cultural, social and affective determinants of health, with particular focus on conceptualizing shame and belonging in health research contexts.
-I am the PI on a Wellcome Trust-funded project, Shame and Medicine, which is a collaboration with Dr Matthew Gibson (Birmingham) and Dr Barry Lyons (Trinity College Dublin).
-Shame and Medicine is an engagement between medical practitioners, social scientists, philosophers and medical humanities scholars seeking to investigate the role of shame in the context of health, medicine and medical practice.
+I am the PI of the Shame and Medicine project, funded by a Wellcome Trust Collaborative Award.
+This project is a collaboration with Dr Barry Lyons (Children’s Health, Ireland) and Dr Matthew Gibson (University of Birmingham) and is an engagement between medical practitioners, social scientists, philosophers and medical humanities scholars seeking to investigate the role of shame in the context of health, medicine and medical practice.